 Wondershare Recoverit software is guaranteed to recover files accidentally deleted from an SD card.
 It can recover data in numerous types and formats, and even includes a video repair tool to repair corrupted videos.

 We hope these tips have taught you how to format an SD card on Android without losing data.
 If you encounter a problem, go through the solutions again to solve the problem.
-And, most importantly, if you accidentally delete your data, you can always recover it using Wondershare Recoverit Software.
+And, most importantly, if you accidentally delete your data, you can always recover files from your Android SD card using Wondershare Recoverit Software.